Osagie-Godstand/og-online-store/README.md

 - Testing for user and auth handlers

 ## Automating Go Application with Makefile
+- use command: make build
-- use command: 'make build' to build target
+- 'make build' to build target
 - 'make run' to run target
-- 'make seed' to script target
+- 'make seed' to seed target
 - 'make test' to test target